 Best practices for managing your internet security

-CenturyLink takes your internet safety and enjoyment seriously.
+CenturyLink takes your internet safety seriously.
 We offer security software from McAfee, included at no extra charge for all High-Speed Internet customers.
 You can also protect yourself with good judgment and general education about:

 Usernames and passwords

 As a CenturyLink customer, here are some passwords that you may encounter.

 The modem's admin username/password is used to restrict access to your modem settings.
 The modem's GUI (located at http://192.168.0.1) gives you access to utilities, tools, and settings like wireless, port forwarding, firewall and more.